-The Ordinary offers a plethora of retinoid products for unbeatable prices.
 It’s always a good idea to start on the lower end of the spectrum and work your way up, if you’re trying retinol for the first time.
-The Granactive Retinol serum is on the moderate level of retinol and fans of the brand love the serum-form delivery.
+The Dr. Different serum is on the moderate level of retinol and fans of the brand love that this cream also contains hyaluronic acid.

 Follow the lightweight serum with a plumping and firming moisturizer, like the Neogen Collagen Lifting Cream, for even more anti-aging effects.

 The Ultimate Duo: SkinCeuticals Retinol 0.5 and Hanskin Real Complexion Hyaluron Moisture Cream

 There isn’t enough high praise for each of these products.
 Together they are like the Batman and Robin of skin care.
 SkinCeuticals offers retinol in 0.3, 0.5, and 1.0 amounts.
 I started in the middle with the 0.5 cream.
 The first week I only used it once, and I had redness and flaking about three days later.
 Now that I’ve fully incorporated it into my routine the reaction is gone.
 I’m finishing off my nightly routine with my trusty Hanskin Real Complexion Hyaluron Moisture Cream.
 For my money, there is simply no better moisturizer.
 It’s incredibly hydrating and never breaks me out.

 For the Acne-Prone: The Plant Base Pore N Turn-Over 28 ABA Toner and Tony Moly Chok Chok Green Tea Watery Cream